jae1911/sitecontent/content/wiki/documentation/restic.md

 You now have an initialized repository!

+## Tips

+If you use the root bucket: `s3:s3.server.tld/backups` it will create only one repo per bucket.
+If you wish to create multiple repos per bucket, just add the name of your app/server at the end of the path and it will create a new repo in the bucket: `s3:s3.server.tld/backups/app` (creates a repo `app`).

 ## Backing up data

 It is really easy to backup data (you need to export the S3 config again):